MarketingPipeline/Estuary-Redux/README.md

 > This project is <b>currently in progress</b> &  <b>not ready for production</b>.
-This repo is only public for the purpose of finding contributors to help with this project.
-We are currently looking for contributors to help with improvents with CSS for this project if you are interested in seeing how you can help contribute to this project see the [to-do](.github/to-do.md) list.
+This project is currently looking for contributors to help with improvements.
+If you are interested in seeing how you can help contribute, see the [to-do](.github/to-do.md) list.